 So can marijuana intake kill your cat?
 Unfortunately, yes it can.
 However, it’s more likely that your cat would die from falling asleep in a marijuana-induced haze and then die from choking on their vomit rather than as a direct result of marijuana consumption, especially if they consumed non-medical grade marijuana.

 The bottom line is that your cat should be closely monitored if they consume marijuana or inhale secondhand smoke.

 Calling a poison control helpline or your veterinarian is always a good idea when it comes to your pet’s health and wellbeing.
-SPOT pet insurance does cover poison consultation fees, so please don’t hesitate to call a poison control helpline if you believe your cat has consumed marijuana or something poisonous.

 The effects of marijuana consumption in cats will likely take around 30 minutes to an hour to show up.
 Unfortunately, it’s much harder to diagnose marijuana consumption in cats than humans.
 Humans can be reliably tested for marijuana through urine drug-screening tests, but pet urine drug-screening tests are not yet dependable.
 A veterinarian will need to work with the information you provide and look for clinical signs of marijuana consumption in cats to determine if your cat did consume marijuana.

 These symptoms can be very uncomfortable for your cat.
 If you notice any of these signs and suspect marijuana consumption, contact your veterinarian or poison control helpline for your next steps.
 (2)